This article was originally published by Mindy Tape – January 1, 2019

 “Information generated by my research program is delivered to growers in Michigan and elsewhere through various outreach activities such as Extension meetings, field days, fact sheets, bulletins and webinars,” Singh said.
 “The best part of my job is the opportunity to work with amazing colleagues at MSU, as well as cooperator farmers throughout Michigan.
 I love driving to our off-campus field trials and wish I had more time to do that.”

-I don’t think there is a silver bullet to address various production issues faced by our cropping systems.
+A major research breakthrough I’d like to see in the next decade: I don’t think there is a silver bullet to address various production issues faced by our cropping systems.
 The devil is in the details and I prefer the approach conveyed by MSU football coach Mark Dantonio’s quote about “finding the inches.”
 I believe an improved understanding of mechanisms by which crop plants respond to their environment, including to living and nonliving stresses, would help to optimize management strategies and improve productivity and sustainability of cropping systems.

-I don’t think I can name a single person, as I have learned from many people throughout my life.
+Influential or inspiring person: I don’t think I can name a single person, as I have learned from many people throughout my life.
 My mother’s experiences taught me to be resilient and never give up in life, my father got me interested in agriculture and my brother’s experiences taught me not to be afraid of living away from home.
 Nobel laureate Norman Borlaug and my mentors taught me the importance of science in agriculture, and my wife and daughter remind me of the importance of family life for a successful career.
 I have been very fortunate to have all of these people and experiences in my life.